 The Parliament of Canada, with its iconic Peace Tower rising skyward, is just up the way.
 Its style is typical of 19th-century Gothic Revival, featuring medieval embellishments like pointed arches, vaulted ceilings, stained glass windows, and gargoyles.
 Further along is the Confederation Building, which currently houses the offices of several serving MPs.
 Opened in 1931, it’s a more recent addition to the Parliamentary Precinct.

 You’ll soon arrive at the Supreme Court of Canada, where two allegorical “Truth” and “Justice” sculptures stand beside the main steps leading into the Grand Entrance Hall.
 The Canadian War Museum is just up the road from here.
 Military history buffs should consider this one a must-see; it has a massive collection of military vehicles.

 Day 2 – 3:00 PM: Cross over to Gatineau

-The Canadian Museum of History* sits at the opposite shore of the Ottawa River across from Parliament Hill.
-You can learn about 15,000 years of history beginning with the earliest human settlements in North America all the way to the present day.
-The building is an architectural gem designed by Douglas Cardinal.
-The complex is defined by the undulating forms of its two main wings, which emulate the winding riverbank below.
+The Canadian Museum of History sits at the opposite shore of the Ottawa River across from Parliament Hill.
+Learn about 15,000 years of history, beginning with the earliest human settlements in North America all the way to the present day.
+The building, designed by Douglas Cardinal, is an architectural gem, defined by the undulating forms of its two main wings, which emulate the winding riverbank below.

-You can wrap up the day with a stroll through Jacques Cartier Park, enjoying the sculpture, gardens, or historic structures therein, or just wander about and see what the streets of Gatineau have to offer.
+Wrap up the day with a stroll through Jacques Cartier Park, enjoying its sculpture, gardens, and historic structures, or just wander about and see what the streets of Gatineau have to offer.